Quantum Spacetime Phenomenology: Other Areas of UV Quantum-Spacetime Phenomenology

 \subsubsection{Time spreading of signals}

-The first implication of distance fuzziness that one should naturally consider for waves propagating over large distances is the possibility of ``time spreading" of the signal: if at the source the signal only lasted a certain very short time but the photons that compose the signal travel a large distance $L$, affected by uncertainty $\sigma_L^2$, before reaching our detectors the observed spread of times of arrival might carry little trace of the original time spread at the source and be instead a manifestation of the quantum-gravity-induced $\sigma_L$.
-If the distance $L$ is affected by an in-principle (``quantum") uncertainty then different photons composing the signal will effectively travel distances that are not all exactly given by $L$ but actually differ from $L$ and from each other up to an amount $\sigma_L$.
+An implication of distance fuzziness that one should naturally consider for waves propagating over large distances is the possibility of ``time spreading'' of the signal: if at the source the signal only lasted a certain very short time, but the photons that compose the signal travel a large distance $L$, affected by uncertainty $\sigma_L^2$, before reaching our detectors the observed spread of times of arrival might carry little trace of the original time spread at the source and be instead a manifestation of the quantum-gravity-induced $\sigma_L$.
+If the distance $L$ is affected by a quantum-spacetime uncertainty $\sigma_L$ then different photons composing the signal will effectively travel distances that are not all exactly given by $L$ but actually differ from $L$ and from each other up to an amount $\sigma_L$.

-The difficulties we presently have in making any sort of robust estimate of $\sigma_L$ were already stressed in the previous subsection.
-But in the same spirit in which it was considered in the previous subsection one can hope to gain some insight by considering the ansatz $\sigma_L^2 \simeq L_p L$ (or equivalently $\sigma_L^2 \simeq L_p T$ if one prefers to explicitate the dependence on the distance travelled as a dependence on the time duration of the journey).

-A good benchmark to start exploring what levels of sensitivity to this type of effect are achievable in astrophysics is provided once again by gamma-ray bursts, which as mentioned often travel for times of the order of $10^{17} s$ before reaching our Earth detectors and are sometimes characterized by time structures (microbursts within the burst) that have duration as short as $10^{-4} s$.
-Values of $\sigma_L^2$ as small as $\sigma_L^2 \sim c^2 10^{-8} s^2$ could be noticeable in the analysis of such bursts, but the estimate $\sigma_L^2 \simeq c L_p T$ only provides $\sigma_L^2 \sim c^2 10^{-27} s^2$ and falls therefore much to short, 19 orders of magnitude short, of the sought ``Planck-scale sensitivity".
-While it may perhaps be possible to identify some other type of observations that do slightly better than gamma-ray bursts in this respect, it seems highly unlikely that in the foreseeable future we would manage to overcome the 19 orders of magnitude, and indeed there is no trace in the quantum-gravity-phenomenology literature of realistic opportunities to study distance-fuzziness-induced time spreading with Planck-scale sensitivity.
+Again it is of particular interest to test laws of the type discussed in the previous section, but it appears that these effects would be unobservably small even in the case that provides the strongest effects, which is the random-walk {\it ansatz} $\sigma_L^2 \simeq L_p L \simeq L_p T$ (assuming ultrarelativistic particles, for which $L$ is at least roughly equal to the time duration $T$ of the journey).
+To see this let me consider once again gamma-ray bursts, which as mentioned often travel for times of the order of $10^{17}$~s before reaching our Earth detectors and are sometimes characterized by time structures (microbursts within the burst) that have duration as short as $10^{-3}$~s.
+Values of $\sigma_L^2$ as small as $\sigma_L^2 \sim c^2 10^{-8}\mathrm{\ s}^2$ could be noticeable in the analysis of such bursts.
+However, the estimate $\sigma_L^2 \simeq c L_p T$ only provides $\sigma_L^2 \sim c^2 10^{-27}\mathrm{\ s}^2$ and is therefore much beyond our reach.